OctopusDeploy/docs/src/pages/docs/kubernetes/targets/kubernetes-agent/upgrading.md

 Alternatively, existing v1 Kubernetes Agents can be deleted from your server instance, and recreated as v2 Agents via the installation workflow available in Octopus Server.

-Octopus Server is being upgraded to support automated upgrades across major Helm Chart versions, however this will not be available until
+Octopus Server is being upgraded to support automated upgrades across major Helm Chart versions, and will be released as part of the 2024.4.
-September 2024 for cloud instances, and December 2024 for self-hosted instances.
+This capability will be available to cloud instances in  September 2024, and December 2024 for self-hosted instances.